Understanding Monitoring Headphones in Singapore

 For regular headphones, you would find noise cancellation technology to be rather common.
-However, monitoring headphones usually makes use of sound isolation technology instead.
-This type of technology can block out the external noises from entering your ears completely.
+However, monitoring headphones usually make use of sound isolation technology instead.
+This type of technology can block out external noises from entering your ears completely, delivering an unrivalled listening experience.

 In terms of purpose, regular headphones are used among everyday users, whereas monitoring earphones are primarily used in recording studios to record or mix sounds.